Gregor-Mendel-Institute/PhenoBox-System/phenopipe-web/README.md

  ## Installation

  In the following the installation procedure is explained briefly.
- For a more in depth description consult the wiki.

  1. Fill the server config file with the correct values for your environment.